RebeccaOyinloye/Sales_Data_Project/README.md

 4. Explore targeted campaigns and opportunities to grow sales in the underperforming west region.
 5. Implement a customer segmentation strategy to effectively target high lifetime value customers.

+### Limitations

+Notable limitations were minimized due to the dataset's cleanliness as  no null or blank columns were present, ensuring data integrity However, removing duplicates from the dataset initially may have potentially impacted the accuracy of the analysis.